Tithorea tarricina

 Tithorea tarricina, the tarricina longwing, variable presonian, or cream-spotted tigerwing, is a species of butterfly belonging to the family Nymphalidae.

 Description

 Tithorea tarricina has a wingspan reaching about 75–80 mm, with a forewing of about 40 mm.
 The pattern of the wings is quite variable.
 Usually the dorsal sides of the forewings are black with white spots, while the hindwings are orange with black margins.
 The underside are similar, with many small white spots along the black margins.
 The antennae are black.
-The beautiful chrysalides are completely golden.
+The chrysalides are completely golden.

 Distribution

 This rare species is present in Mexico and in Central and South America.

 Habitat

 Tithorea tarricina can be found at the edges of forested areas in lowlands and mountain slopes, at an elevation up to 1500 m above sea level.
 The host plants are in the genus Prestonia (mainly P. longifolia and P. portabellensis – family Apocynaceae).